AHA Instructor Training Site

 The American Heart Association is always seeking professionals to conduct training in first aid, CPR AED, and Advanced Cardiovascular Care.
-If you are passionate about saving lives, motivated to facilitate learning, feel comfortable in group settings, and find it easy to make complex concepts understandable to others, you may be a perfect candidate.
+Suppose you are passionate about saving lives, motivated to facilitate learning, feel comfortable in group settings, and find it easy to make complex concepts understandable to others.
+In that case, you may be a perfect candidate.

 Successful Instructors can be healthcare professionals, first responders, or community members.
 Many of our 400,000 plus Instructors enjoy careers in nursing EMS, education, health and fitness, and corporate safety.

 |AHA Instructors have an important job.
 Their responsibilities include:|

 - Be accepted by a local AHA Training Center before enrolling in an Instructor Course and have a completed Instructor Candidate Application on file with that Training Center.

 - Have current AHA provider status in the discipline for that Instructor Course and be proficient in all the skills of that discipline.
 Fields include Heartsaver®, BLS, PEARS®, PALS, ACLS, and ACLS EP.

 - Complete the discipline-specific classroom Instructor Course.